hewison-chris/agora-cl-docs/website/docs/prysm-usage/checkpoint-sync.md

 When you sync via **network request**, the `BeaconState`, `SignedBeaconBlock`, and genesis state files are delivered from one beacon node to another using a peer-to-peer connection.
 When you sync via **file export/import**, you manually export these files from one beacon node and import them into another.
 This can be useful if you don't want your beacon node to expose an RPC gateway provider endpoint.
 Block explorers and client teams can also host these exported files statically as a trusted checkpoint sync source.

 Issue the following commands to export the `BeaconState` and `SignedBeaconBlock` files from a synced beacon node using `prysmctl`.
-Until `prysmctl` is included in Prysm's binary release package, it is necessary to run it from a local source checkout:
+Until `prysmctl` is included in Agora-cl's binary release package, it is necessary to run it from a local source checkout:

 :::info